 Mental Health and Wellness: We understand that college comes with challenges and stress associated with your courses, job/family responsibilities and personal life.
-URI offers students a range of services to support your mental health and wellbeing, including the URI Counseling Center, MySSP (Student Support Program) App, the Wellness Resource Center, and Well-being Coaching.
+URI offers students a range of services to support your mental health and wellbeing, including the URI Counseling Center, TELUS Health Student Support App, the Wellness Resource Center, the URI Couple and Family Therapy Clinic, and Well-being Coaching.